ComposableFi/composable/code/xcvm/semantic.md

 `CVM` is bridge agnostic, as long as the underlying bridging protocol is capable of generic message passing.

+### Basic functions

+Messages executed by the `CVM` follow the `Program` format.
+CVM account goes over program and executes instruction, hence it is `Interpreter`.
+CVM program are trees of instructions.

+CVM can do cross chain `Spawn`s.

+Spawn in simple case transfers funds to other chain, in evolved case it exchanges assets to other assets, does raw opaque contract call, or spawn on next chain, or transfer assets locally.

+Cross chain transfer is reserve transfer (escrow/mint protocol).
+Funds always end up on CVM accounts.

+Raw call can be filled with execution context.

+Exchange requires configuration, so it always can be done via Raw call.

+And call which may fail sets ResultRegister in CVM account.

+Each instruction is executed by the Interpreter in sequence, except Spawn.
+Spawns ase async and parallel.
+Next Spawn does not waits for previous to finish.

 ### More formally CVM is:

 ```typescript